PushpakJagtap/Pushpak_Website/content/publication/book-2/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "_IEEE International Advance Computing Conference (IACC)_"
+publication = "_Automated Technology for Verification and Analysis (ATVA)_"
 # publication_short = "In *ACC*"

 # Abstract and optional shortened version.
-# abstract = "This paper compares the performance of conventional adaptive network based fuzzy inference system (ANFIS) network and extreme-ANFIS on regression problems.
-ANFIS networks incorporate the explicit knowledge of the fuzzy systems and learning capabilities of neural networks.
-The proposed new learning technique overcomes the slow learning speed of the conventional learning techniques like neural networks and support vector machines (SVM) without sacrificing the generalization capability.
-The structure of extreme-ANFIS network is similar to the conventional ANFIS which combines the fuzzy logic's qualitative approach and neural network's adaptive capability.
-As in the case of extreme learning machines (ELM), the first layer parameters of the proposed learning machine are not tuned.
-Performance on two regression problems shows that extreme-ANFIS provides better generalization capability and faster learning speed."
+# abstract = "This paper presents a methodology for temporal logic verification of discrete-time stochastic systems.
+Our goal is to find a lower bound on the probability that a complex temporal property is satisfied by finite traces of the system.
+Desired temporal properties of the system are expressed using a fragment of linear temporal logic, called safe LTL over finite traces.
+We propose to use barrier certificates for computations of such lower bounds, which is computationally much more efficient than the existing discretization-based approaches.
+The new approach is discretization-free and does not suffer from the curse of dimensionality caused by discretizing state sets.
+The proposed approach relies on decomposing the negation of the specification into a union of sequential reachabilities and then using barrier certificates to compute upper bounds for these reachability probabilities.
+We demonstrate the effectiveness of the proposed approach on case studies with linear and polynomial dynamics."
 # Is this a selected publication? (true/false)
 featured = false